christiaanwesterbeek/ra-extensions/README.md

 - button
   - BulkExportButton

-Can't find what you're looking for?
-Either propose your component or addition in a PR.
-Or [create an issue](https://github.com/christiaanwesterbeek/ra-extensions/issues/new) to request or discuss it.
+Right now this is the only component of this repo.
+You're very welcome to [create an issue](https://github.com/christiaanwesterbeek/ra-extensions/issues/new) to request or discuss it.
+Or you can propose your component or addition in a PR.

-Also, many packages have been already been [published by the community](https://marmelab.com/react-admin/Ecosystem.html) that augment react-admin.
+Also, many packages have already been [published by the community](https://marmelab.com/react-admin/Ecosystem.html) that augment react-admin.
 Most of them provide one functionality or component.
 The intention of this repo is to house many (unrelated) components that we as a community can contribute to and use.

 ## Installation